-- 1. Complete four spins to the left.
-Hesitate. - 2.
-Complete four spins to the right.
-Hesitate. - Beginning on the right lead, complete three circles to the right; the first circle small and slow; the next two circles large and fast.
-Change leads at the center of the arena. - 4.
-Complete three circles to the left; the first circle small and slow; the next two circles large and fast.
-Change leads at the center of the arena. - Begin a large circle to the right, but do not close this circle.
-Run down the center of the arena past the end marker and do a right rollback - no hesitation. - Run up the middle to the opposite end of the arena past the end marker and do a left roll back - no hesitation. - 7.
-Run past the center marker and do a sliding stop.
-Back up to the center of the arena or at least three meters.
-Hesitate to demonstrate completion of the pattern.
+- 1. Beginning on the right lead, complete three circles to the right: the first circle small and slow, the next two circles large and fast.
+Change leads at the centre of the arena. - 2.
+Complete three circles to the left: the first circle small and slow, the next two circles large and fast.
+Change leads at the centre of the arena. - 3.
+Continue around previous circle to the right.
+At the top of the circle, run down the middle to the far end of the arena past the end marker and do a right rollback no hesitation. - Run up the middle to the opposite end of the arena past the end marker and do a left rollback - no hesitation. - Run past the centre marker and do a sliding stop.
+Back up to the centre of the arena or at least 3 metres.
+Hesitate. - 6.
+Complete fours spins to the right.
+Hesitate. - 7.
+Complete four spins to the left.
+Hesitate to demonstrate the completion of the pattern.